-A swollen gland under jaw can be a cause for worry, but most of the time it is caused by something simple, and will settle down by itself within 2 weeks.
+A swollen gland under jaw or a lump under your chin is caused by something simple most of the time; It can be a reason for worry, but usually it will settle down by itself within 2 weeks.

-A swelling under your jaw is more common, and it should always be taken seriously.
+A swelling under your jaw or a lump under your chin is more common, and it should always be taken seriously.

 There are 2 possible areas that a swelling under your jaw could be in;